tendermint/tendermint/spec/abci++/abci++_methods_002_draft.md

 * **Usage**:
 	* Used within the [PrepareProposal](#PrepareProposal) response.
-    * If `TxModifiedStatus` is UNKNOWN, a problem happened in the Application.
+    * If `TxModifiedStatus` is `UNKNOWN`, a problem happened in the Application.
 Tendermint will assume the application is faulty and crash.
-    * If `TxModifiedStatus` is UNMODIFIED, Tendermint will ignore the contents of the `PrepareProposal` response and use gossip the transactions originally passed to the application during `PrepareProposal`.
+    * If `TxModifiedStatus` is `UNMODIFIED`, Tendermint will ignore the contents of the `PrepareProposal` response and use gossip the transactions originally passed to the application during `PrepareProposal`.
-    * If `TxModifiedStatus` is MODIFIED, Tendermint will update the block proposal using the contents of the `PrepareProposal` response returned by the application.
+    * If `TxModifiedStatus` is `MODIFIED`, Tendermint will update the block proposal using the contents of the `PrepareProposal` response returned by the application.

 ### VerifyStatus